 Due to its backpacking pack shape, plus the removable daypack, the Fairview has a tendency to be quite bulky no matter how you fill it.
 It also has one of the largest volumes of all the bags we tested.
 There are many compression straps scattered around the outside of the bag, which do a wonderful job of minimizing the overall volume; however, this pack pushed the limits as far as a carry-on goes.
 If you are hoping to hop on a plane with no grief from TSA agents, this might not be the pack for you.

 The 210D Nylon Mini Hex Diamond Ripstop fabric of the Fairview is advertised as weather resistant.
 We did notice beads of water rolling off the pack, but it wasn't long until small puddles began to penetrate it, so we highly recommend a rainfly if you are planning to travel anywhere that is particularly wet.
 This pack does not come with a rain cover, but Osprey does make one you can purchase separately, which, from our research, seems to fit quite nicely.
 Overall, the zippers are thick and robust and refrained from snagging during our time with this pack, and we were pleasantly surprised by how easily the daypack zipped on and off.

-The dual function of the Fairview make this pack a very intriguing one, as you are essentially getting a day pack and a travel pack for the price of one.
+The dual function of the Fairview makes it a very intriguing one, as you are essentially getting a day pack and a travel pack for the price of one.
 This bag falls into the middle of the road as far as cost goes, and, in many respects, so do its features.
 We absolutely adore the idea of the removable daypack, but Osprey's execution could use a little work.
 The features and organization could be improved upon, but if you are looking for something that will be comfortable to backpack around Europe with that won't totally break the bank, this is a really great option.